SpellholdStudios/Rolles/README.md

 ##### version 4

 - Added BG2EE compatibility by Deratiseur
-- Fixed Sword of freedom recipe: Scimitar of Speed +2 Belm is now used instead of short sword Ilbratha+1.
+- Fixed Sword of freedom recipe: Scimitar of Speed +2 Belm is now used instead of short sword Ilbratha +1.
 - Updated WeiDU installer to v246.

 ##